CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 * `labels`: array of string values that indicate the label of each bar.
 * `data`: array of numeric values that indicate the height of each bar.
-* `backgroundColor`: array of colors that will be applied to the chart bars from left to right.
-If you assign a single color, all the chart bars will be colored the same.
+* `backgroundColor`: array of colors that will be applied to each bar in the chart from left to right.
+If you assign a single color, all bars will be colored the same.

 The `v_histogram.value` returns an array of `{ x, y }` objects where `x` is the name of the street side category and `y` is the amount of trees in that category.
 This is the information used to build the `data` and `labels` arrays for the bar chart.
 For `backgroundColor` let's assign a solid color (we will explore how to modify this later in the guide).